flipwise/unibody-kickoff/README.md

 PROJECT DESCRIPTION

-This repository contains the version of KDE's Kickoff widget without the patch which introduced a permanent search field.
+This repository contains the version of KDE's Kickoff (Application Menu) widget without the patch which introduced a permanent search field.

 The reason for this project's existence is that the author does not believe the current implementation of the search field to be satisfactory enough.
 Namely, the field sticks out too much, especially when using very transparent themes.